What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

-When I first started playing, learning the double bounce rule in pickleball took some getting used to.
-But if you’re wondering what the double bounce rule is all about and want to know what the true purpose of the rule is, then in you are in the right place.
+When I first started playing pickleball, I needed time to get used to the double bounce rule.
+But if you’re wondering what the double bounce rule is all about and want to know what the true purpose of the rule is, then you are in the right place.

-The double bounce rule is where the first two shots, the serve and the return of serve, must bounce before being hit.
-Once both shots have been allowed to bounce, the two bounce rule has been achieved and each team can hit the ball on the fly.
+The double bounce rule dictates that the serve and the return of serve must bounce before players hit them.
+Once players let both shots bounce, they achieve the two-bounce rule, allowing each team to hit the ball on the fly.

-This forces each team to hit ground strokes before being able to hit the ball out of the air; also known as a volley shot.
+This eliminates the serve and volley advantage seen in other racket sports.
+It also forces each team to hit groundstrokes before being able to hit the ball out of the air; also known as a volley shot.

 - Require the serve to bounce